Why Is It Always a White Guy?

 Photo by Rebecca Cook/Reuters

 So where do we go from here?
-The trick is, I think, to not demonize these groups, but rather we should aim to understand them.
-Questions for policy makers and members of political parties who desire engagement with this target demographic might include what changes in social policy could help ease some of the suffering of these groups, who in spite of their flaws, have endured economic hardship?
-At the same time, how might we call attention to the wide range of problems associated with “whiteness” and patriarchal social structures, which are shown to foster problematic, even violent behavior, without alienating white men?
+The trick is perhaps to not demonize these groups but to engage in dialogue to understand them.
+Questions for policymakers and members of political parties who desire engagement with this target demographic might include what changes in social policy could help ease some of the sufferings of these groups?
+Bear in mind that despite their historic structural advantage, they have endured economic hardships that cannot be addressed through continued “hard work.”
+How do we call attention to social problems that are demographically associated with “whiteness” and patriarchal social structures (which are shown to foster problematic, even violent behavior) without alienating white men?

 What do you think about Kimmel’s main argument?
 Do you think there might be a relationship between “entitled” male anger and high-profile incidents of violence?
 What other explanations might you offer?